 The actions you and your family should take during a wildfire threat depends on how close the flames and smoke are to your home:

-• Evacuation: If an active fire is very close to your house, moving to a safer location is the most prudent action.
-These raging infernos can spread quickly, making it impossible to keep the smoke from infiltrating your residence.
-Pay close attention to your TV, radio or phone for emergency alerts from local, state and national authorities for the latest developments.
+Evacuation: If an active fire is very close to your house, moving to a safer location is the most prudent action.
+These raging infernos can spread quickly, making smoke infiltrating your residence the least of your concerns.
+Pay close attention to your TV, radio or phone for emergency alerts from local, state, and national authorities for the latest developments.

-• Monitoring from a distance: A fire that's several hundred or a thousand or more miles away may not be an immediate cause for concern.
-However, if it starts spreading in your direction, you should monitor your home's indoor air quality and think about developing a plan to prepare.
+Monitoring from a distance: A fire that's several hundred or a thousand or more miles away may not be an immediate cause for concern.
+However, if it starts spreading in your direction, you should monitor your home's indoor air quality and developing a plan to fortify your home against the smoke.

 Can Your AC Filter Smoky Air?